 - Air Conditioner Rebate—If your unit is ready to be replaced, we’ve added a $100 rebate for 15-SEER units and a $200 rebate for units rated 16-SEER and higher.
 Upgrade and watch the energy savings begin.
 View application.
+JULY 2014 UPDATE: Funds for this rebate are dwindling, and all likely will be distributed by August 31.

 - CFL Program—Residential Members who have an energy audit performed on their homes are eligible to receive up to $25 in CFLs to be used in their most frequently used fixtures.
 View application.